 A brief history

-The Institute of Ecology and Bioethics was established at Cardinal Stefan Wyszyński University in 2002 as part of the Faculty of Christian Philosophy.
+The Center for Ecology and Eco-philosophy was established at Cardinal Stefan Wyszyński University in 2002 as part of the Faculty of Christian Philosophy.
 Earlier, since the academic year 1984/85, there was a section of philosophy devoted to the study of Human Ecology and Bioethics.
 The section prepared the background for advanced environmental and bioethical research.
 The first coordinator of the section was Professor Bernard Hałaczek, and then Professor Józef M. Dołęga (since 1999).
 The Institute has an original approach to environmental research that combines the perspectives of both sciences and humanities..
 Thus, since the very beginning, it has presented an interdisciplinary approach toward environmental studies carrying out research in the following disciplines:

 - Behavioral Ecology & Evolution;

 - Hydrobiology & Water Protection;

 - Microbiology & Zoology;